You're thinking about moving to Bangkok but you're not sure if there are more pros than cons about living in Bangkok?

 I dare you to get bored in this city.

-- 🚦Traffic.
-If unlike me you've got a 9 to 5 and have to commute during rush hour (which is most of the day in Bangkok), you're gonna spend a lot of time stuck in traffic.
-You can easily double or triple any commute time, any day of the week if you have to move between 8am/11am and 5pm/9pm.
-Learn how and when to use the BTS, MRT and Motorbike Taxis to make the best of it.
+- 🚦 Traffic.
+If you've got a 9 to 5 and have to commute during rush hour (which is most of the day in Bangkok), you're gonna spend a lot of time stuck in traffic.
+You can easily double or triple any commute time, any day of the week if you have to move between 8 am/11 am and 5 pm/9 pm.
+Traffic is terrible and can make you nuts.

-- 🛂Visas.
-Unless your company pay for it, it's gonna be either, expensive or a pain in the ass, or both.
+- 🛂 Visas.
+Unless your company pays for it, it's gonna be either, expensive or a pain in the ass, or both.
 That's the price to pay for a better lifestyle. (here's a list of the different visas you have to stay long term here).

-- ☁️The Pollution.
-Lately is has been getting worst and worst, and if you don't take breaks away from the city here and there, it can really affect your health.
+- ☁️ Pollution.
+Lately, it has been getting worst and worst, and if you don't take breaks away from the city here and there, it can really affect your health.

 I've been trying to come up with more cons but it seems like I'm just too in love with the city to find anything else to add.